Lesson 3

 Place the mylar

-in front of the slit, like this.
+in front of the slit,

 Place the flashlight on